keaSystemIntegration/gift-wishing/docs/how_to.md

 $ docker-compose up --build
 ```

+\*Note: It is not necessary to specify the docker-compose file in the command above, since the CLI will use the default `docker-compose.yml` we have inside our project directory.

 ### Local Usage

-The service runs on both `Port 80` (HTTP) and `Port 22` (for SFTP), based on the environment set in the docker-compose.yml, and it is the only service that actually exposes its ports to the outside.
+The service runs on both `Port 80` (_HTTP_) and `Port 22` (_SFTP_), based on the environment set in the docker-compose.yml, and it is the only service that actually exposes its ports to the outside.
 The other services are, naturally, only accesible through the proxy.

 # Auth Service